scott-m-sarsfield/covert-villain/README.md

 brew install postgresql@12
 ```

-Make sure `Postgres` is in your PATH
+Make sure `postgres` is in your PATH

 ``` sh
 # .zshrc